FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 # Tips and Hints
 * Be careful to wait for your script to wait until the rosmaster is up.
 Due to the container spawning in (almost) parallel, there's a chance that B will come up before A is completely ready.

+# Running the containers
+1. To start the a container, containing the simulation software, run the following command: `docker run -it -p 8080:8080 a_container`.
+Or run it as a deamon by adding the `-d` argument.
+2. Open a new terminal and and list all docker processes by typing `docker ps`
+3. you can kill a docker process by typing `docker kill <CONTAINER ID>`

 # How to Clean up
 * ./cleanup_docker.sh can be used to clean images out.